alvarlagerlof/rsc-parser/README.md

 # RSC Parser

 This is a parser for React Server Components (RSC) when sent over the network.
-React uses a format to represent a tree of components/html or metadata such as requiered imports, suspense boundaries, and css/fonts that needs to be loaded.
+React uses a format to represent a tree of components/html or metadata such as required imports, suspense boundaries, and css/fonts that needs to be loaded.

 I made this tool to more easily let you understand the data and explore it visually.

-## Comparsion
+## Comparison

 <div style="display: flex; flex-direction: row;">